Blog

 Other Specified Feeding or Eating Disorder (OSFED)

-According to the DSM-5, the category of other specified feeding or eating disorder (OSFED) applies to individuals experiencing significant distress due to symptoms similar to eating disorders but who do not meet the full criteria for diagnosing one of these disorders.
-One experience that may display in OSFED is atypical anorexia.1
+According to the DSM-5, the category of other specified feeding or eating disorder (OSFED) applies to individuals experiencing significant distress due to symptoms similar to eating disorders but who do not meet the full criteria for diagnosing one of these disorders, such as atypical anorexia nervosa.

 Atypical Anorexia Nervosa